Yang-Baxter deformations of the $GL(2,\mathbb{R})$ WZW model and non-Abelian T-duality: YB deformations of WZW model on the Lie group

 \section{YB deformations of WZW model on the $GL(2,\mathbb{R})$ Lie group}

-Similar to the calculations performed to obtain the classical r-matrices of the $h_{4}$ Lie algebra \cite{Heisenberg}, here we use the automorphism group of the $gl(2,\mathbb{R})$ Lie algebra to classify all corresponding nonequivalent classical r-matrices as solutions of (m)CYBE.
-Then, for obtaining the YB deformations of the $GL(2,\mathbb{R})$ WZW model, one needs to calculate all linear $\mathbf{R}$-operators corresponding to the obtained classical r-matrices.
-To this end, by calculating the deformed currents $J_{\pm}$ we will obtain all YB deformations of the $GL(2,\mathbb{R})$ WZW model.
+Similar to the calculations performed to obtain the classical r-matrices of the $h_{4}$ Lie algebra \cite{Heisenberg}, here we use the automorphism transformation of the $gl(2,\mathbb{R})$ Lie algebra to classify all corresponding inequivalent classical r-matrices as solutions of (m)CYBE.
+In order to obtain the YB deformations of the $GL(2,\mathbb{R})$ WZW model, one needs to calculate all linear $\mathbf{R}$-operators corresponding to the obtained classical r-matrices.
+Then, by calculating the deformed currents $J_{\pm}$ we will obtain all YB deformations of the $GL(2,\mathbb{R})$ WZW model.
 Before proceeding to obtain these, let us first consider the undeformed WZW model on the $GL(2,\mathbb{R})$.